ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/how-to-2.md

 ## Summary
 This learning path walked you through installing native Arm64 Python 3.12 on Windows 11.

 You wrote a simple module that applied a fast Fourier transformation to a signal and saw the performance improvements Arm64 Python unlocked.
 This performance improvement accelerates support for Windows on Arm (WoA).
-Many companies are jumping on board to port libraries and the toolset, so they can employ Arm64 to accelerate Python workloads.

-One example is [this](https://www.linaro.org/blog/setting-up-tensorflow-for-windows-on-arm/) Linaro demonstration of porting TensorFlow to Arm64, which displays impressive speed improvements and offers tremendous possibilities for AI, data scientists, and researchers reliant on the ease and power of Python
+One example is [Linaro's demonstration of porting TensorFlow to Arm64](https://www.linaro.org/blog/setting-up-tensorflow-for-windows-on-arm/), which displays impressive speed improvements and offers tremendous possibilities for AI, data scientists, and researchers reliant on the ease and power of Python